microsoft/golazo/docs/faq.md

 ## Quality and Design Docs

 **Aren't design docs overhead for tiny changes?** Keep them proportional.
 Even a 5‑bullet doc for a small change catches missing tests or existing abstractions to reuse.
+Five or ten minutes spent writing a design doc while the context is fresh can pay enormous dividends in the future.

 **What if reviewers disagree?** Capture the options and trade‑offs succinctly in the doc; if consensus still fails, timebox a focused huddle, then document the decision and reasoning.